- Custom Study

 Display cards that have the largest interval first.

-Display cards that you have failed the most times first.
+Display those cards first, that you have failed the most times.

-Display cards that you added first (have the earliest creation date) first.
+Display cards that you added first (i.e. those cards that have the earliest creation date).

 Display cards with the earliest due date first.